 This is the last view we will have of the mountain in the film, for in the remaining shots of the lodge the mountain is obscured by a blizzard, disappearing completely into the watery blue tones of a white out.

 Note to the left of the mountain slope leading up to the lodge, there are two tracks.
 At first glance they appear to be duplicated on the right.
 But those apparent two tracks on the right are not part of the terrain, they are instead formed of the horizontal stripes of Wendy's apron.
 It's a very precise and absolutely purposeful mirroring that forms a deliberate arc.
-As with so much, this took some planning to ensure the pocket of Wendy's apron drooped just precisely so that those top two lines of her apron's pocket mirrored the terrain on the left.
+As with so many details, this took some planning to ensure the pocket of Wendy's apron drooped just precisely so that those top two lines of her apron's pocket mirrored the terrain on the left.
 Visually, this can recall the rainbow mural in the Colorado lounge, in which the rainbow spirit wraps around the bottom of the painting, the blue corn appearing to even grow out of it.
+I've no idea if this is supposed to recall that image or not.

 The circular track also visually reinforces Wendy's circular cutting motion with the can opener, coincident with the impending cutting off of the lodge and isolating it from the rest of the world via the snow storm.